 That would be nice, right?

-Artificial intelligence (AI) and virtual assistants have similar characteristics, but are not the same thing – despite that, as of late, ‘virtual assistant’ has been used interchangeably to not only be the human version, but also the Alex, Siri and similar versions.
+Artificial intelligence (AI) and virtual assistants have similar characteristics, but are not the same thing – despite that, as of late, ‘virtual assistant’ has been used interchangeably to not only be the human version, but also the Alexa, Siri and similar versions.

 So, let’s break down the exact definitions and differences.

 Artificial intelligence can perform tasks that normally require human intelligence.
 According to IBM, artificial intelligence leverages computers and machines to mimic the problem-solving and decision-making capabilities of the human mind.

 A virtual assistant is a human who works as a remote contractor to complete administrative tasks strategically in order to help you grow your business.

 Google, Alexa, Amazon, and Apple are all artificial intelligence machines.
 They recognize your voice, can tell jokes, order your groceries, call a friend, and send a text or email.